How to Fix a Windows 10 Critical Error

 The Task Manager will open.
 Click the tab labeled “Startup.”

-Select each item you find there and click the button to “Disable” it if it isn’t already disabled.
+Select each item you find and click the button to “Disable” it if it isn’t already disabled.

 Now you can close the Task Manager.